Immigration health surcharge: History

-He pointed out that the cost of treating visitors was negligible, but the costs of administering checks would be great:
+He said that the cost of treating visitors was negligible, but the costs of administering checks would be great:

 For if the sheep are to be separated from the goats both must be classified.
 What began as an attempt to keep the Health Service for ourselves would end by being a nuisance to everybody.

 The whole agitation has a nasty taste.
 Instead of rejoicing at the opportunity to practice a civilized principle, Conservatives have tried to exploit the most disreputable emotions in this among many other attempts to discredit socialized medicine.

 Ordinarily resident status

 Eligibility for free care NHS treatment is based on a person being ordinarily resident in the UK.
 Amendments to the National Health Service (Charges to Overseas Visitors) Regulations 1989 have excluded a number of vulnerable groups from being eligible for free healthcare, including failed asylum seekers, undocumented migrants and those who had overstayed their visa.
 Very extensive guidance has been repeatedly issued to NHS organisations on the implementation of the rules, but with little effect because NHS organisations, unlike commercial health providers, are not organised to check eligibility.